39 stories were made-

 Speeding to Paris, Charlie shows the police the forged papers which are identified as the work of Spanish Roy, a valuable member of the orange Circuit resistance during the war, trained to be a forger.
 "The man's a genius," admits Inspector Chauvet.

-No1 Son tries to find Roy at a cafe where he's quickly relieved of his passport.
+No1 Son attempts to trace Roy at the Cafe Mandrake where he's early relieved of his passport.
 "I'm looking for Spanish Roy, he's a shoemaker," explains Barry, not realising he is, by chance, addressing the very man.
+"Lucky we're honest," says Roy, returning the passport.
 Later Barry realises his blunder, when Roy responds to Charlie's invitation to talk.
 But as they talk a bullet flies through the window, aimed at Spanish Roy.
 Luckily a pocket chess set saves his life, but the incident seems to decide him not to talk after all.
-Though Roy is arrested Charlie secures his release, but this favour still won't budge him "I'm still not talking."
+Though Roy is arrested, Charlie secures his release, but this favour still won't budge him "I'm still not talking."
 Charlie surmises Roy forged the documents for a friend, an old resistance leader, perhaps.
-Michel is the name, but Roy won't reveal his real identity.
+Michel is the name, but Roy refuses to reveal his real identity.

-However he changes his mind later and as Charlie is not there, hands Barry an envelope with Michel's real name.
+However he changes his mind later and as Charlie is not there, hands Barry an envelope with Michel's real name, "highly confidential."
 In absence of honourable dad, Barry hands it to Sir John.
 We all know who he really is, of course.
-All except Barry that is.
+All except Barry.
 "We know who's behind the gang," No1 Son naively informs Sir John, who scribbles a note for No1 Son to take to police, and there Barry is arrested.

 At the old underground headquarters Charlie comes face to face with Michel.
 Why did you do it? asks Charlie.
 Sir John explains he wanted to pit his wits against the best, ie Chan.
 But his ex-colleagues are disiilusioned with such behaviour and mete out their own very summary justice.